 - 1 Lb Boneless Goat Meat - with the skin on

 - Bouillon Cube 1-2 cubes

 - 1 Red Bell Pepper Med Size

 - Little Water To boil the meat

 - 2 Tbsp of Vegetable Oil

-- Stir fry for a few seconds then turn off the cooker because we still want to retain the crunch in the peppers and onions.
+Stir-fry for a few seconds then turns off the cooker because we still want to retain the crunch in the peppers and onions.